The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

-\begin{defn}[$C$-generic] Suppose $C$ is a (not necessarily proper) subset of a minimal set of filling curves.
-A point $x\in \mathcal{T}_{g}$ is $C$-generic if for every $c\in C$, the sum of the cosines of the angles of intersection of $c$ with $c^{*}$ is nonzero, for some choice of $c^{*}$. \end{defn}
+\begin{Definition}[$C$-generic] Suppose $C$ is a (not necessarily proper) subset of a minimal filling set of curves.
+A point $x\in \mathcal{T}_{g}$ is $C$-generic if for every $c\in C$, the sum of the cosines of the angles of intersection of $c$ with $c^{*}$ is nonzero, for some choice of $c^{*}$.
+Alternatively, the length function~$L(c)$ is strictly convex along the twist path $\gamma_{c^{*},x}$ and hence has a unique minimum.
+The point~$x$ is $C$-generic if for every $c\in C$, $x$ is not the unique minimum of $L(c)$ on $\gamma_{c^{*},x}$. \end{Definition}

-\begin{proof} Wolpert's twist formula states that the rate of change of the length of $L(c)$ with respect to the twist parameter around $c^{*}$ is equal to the sum of the cosines of the angles of intersection of $c$ with $c^{*}$.
-For points of $\mathcal{T}_{g}$ that are $\{c\}$-generic, the lemma follows from Wolpert's twist formula, \cite{Wolperttwist}, and Proposition \ref{Thurstonprop}.
+\begin{proof} Wolpert's twist formula \cite{Wolperttwist} states that the rate of change of the length of $L(c)$ with respect to the twist parameter around $c^{*}$ is equal to the sum of the cosines of the angles of intersection of $c$ with $c^{*}$.
+For points of $\mathcal{T}_{g}$ that are $\{c\}$-generic, the lemma follows from Wolpert's twist formula and Proposition \ref{Thurstonprop}.
 For points that are not $\{c\}$-generic, the proof uses Thurston's Lipschitz map construction from Section \ref{sub:defns}.
-The geodesic multicurve $m$ is given by $c^{*}$, and it will now be explained how to obtain the set of arcs $A$.\\
+The geodesic multicurve $m$ is given by $c^{*}$, where, as usual, $c^{*}$ is a curve intersecting $c$ and disjoint from any curve in $C\setminus\{c\}$.
+It will now be explained how to obtain the set of arcs $A$.

-If $c$ intersects $c^{*}$ just once, and the cosine of the Weil-Petersson angle of intersection is zero, then $c\cap (S_{g}\setminus c^{*})$ is an arc with endpoints on $c^{*}$ making angle $\pi/2$ with $c^{*}$.
-Choose this arc to be an element of $A$ and add more arcs to the set, subject to the constraints in the definition of $A$, until each curve in the set $C\setminus \{c\}$ intersects at least one arc in $A$.
-This choice of $m$ and $A$ then determines family of maps, taking an infinitesimal element of this family gives a vector corresponding to a derivation that is strictly negative when evaluated on $L(c)$ and strictly positive when evaluated on the length of any curve in $C\setminus\{c\}$.\\
+If $c$ intersects $c^{*}$ just once, and the cosine of the Weil--Petersson angle of intersection is zero, then $c\cap (S_{g}\setminus c^{*})$ is an arc with endpoints on $c^{*}$ making an angle $\pi/2$ with $c^{*}$.
+Choose this arc to be an element of $A$ and add more arcs to the set, subject to the constraints in the definition of~$A$, until each curve in the set $C\setminus \{c\}$ intersects at least one arc in $A$.
+As explained below, this choice of $m$ and $A$ then determines a 1-parameter family of maps, with the property that the tangent to this 1-parameter family gives a derivation that is strictly negative when evaluated on~$L(c)$ and strictly positive when evaluated on the length of any curve in $C\setminus\{c\}$.

-When $c$ intersects $c^{*}$ more than once, the condition that the cosines of the angles of intersection are equal to zero guarantees the existence of at least two arcs $\{e_{1}, \ldots, e_{k}\}$ of $c^{*}\cap (S_{g}\setminus c)$ with the property that the signs of the cosines of the angles at the endpoints are different. \\
+When $c$ intersects $c^{*}$ more than once, it is necessary to keep in mind that the intersections between the arcs in $A$ and the curve $c$ that govern whether or not a given Lipschitz map increases or decreases the length of $c$ are not the usual topological intersections, but intersections between the geodesic representative of the curve $c$, and the geodesic representatives of the homotopy classes of arcs relative to the geodesic representative of $c^{*}$, i.e., geodesic arcs orthogonal at their endpoints to the geodesic $c^{*}$.